Skip to main content

 Network Table

-Asset Group
+Asset

-User defined name of asset group.
+User-defined name of the asset group.

-Instance Name
+Server Name

 Your given machine name.